AdobeDocs/pass.en/help/authentication/rest-api-overview.md

 ### Other Architectures

 In addition to the two primary REST API based architectures, Server-to-server and Direct client solutions for smart devices, there are other architectures.
-Primary among them is the SDK architecture, which uses a client component called the Access Enabler that Adobe Pass authentication provides to Programmers.
+Primary among them is the SDK architecture, which uses a client component called the Access Enabler that Adobe Pass Authentication provides to Programmers.
 The app uses Access Enabler APIs to handle startup, authentication, authorization, and logout.
-All communication between the Programmer's app and the Adobe Pass authentication servers occurs through the Access Enabler.
+All communication between the Programmer's app and the Adobe Pass Authentication servers occurs through the Access Enabler.
 A different flavor of Access Enabler is available for the following platforms: JavaScript, iOS, tvOS, Android and FireTV.

 Although it is possible to use the REST API directly on client platforms that support native SDKs outside of a Server-to-Server solution, this approach is not recommended.